Bringing accountability to New York's roads through data.

 Why this exists

-Right now, the only way to report a pothole on a New York State highway is to call 1-800-POTHOLE — a phone line that routes to voicemail.
+Right now, the only way to report a pothole on a New York State highway is to call 1-800-POTHOLE, a phone line that routes to voicemail.
 That's it.
 No website, no app, no digital form.
 In 2026, the state's pothole reporting infrastructure is a phone number.

 Potholes damage vehicles, cause accidents, and disproportionately affect communities whose roads receive less maintenance.
 Yet without accessible data, it's easy to downplay the scope of the problem and ignore the areas that need attention most.

 This project exists to fill that gap.
 By collecting and visualizing real driver reports in one place, we make it possible to see which roads are neglected, how conditions change over time, and where resources are needed most.
-Data creates accountability — when road conditions are visible and trackable, it's harder to look the other way.

 Get in touch